merenlab/merenlab.org/_posts/anvio/2016-06-22-anvio-tutorial-v2.md

 It is Tom's.
 But you can always enter a [bug report](https://github.com/meren/anvio/issues) if you are certain that it needs to be fixed in the anvi'o code base.
 If you are not sure, please come to [the anvi'o discussion group]({% post_url anvio/2015-10-14-anvio-discussion-group %}), and let's talk about it!

+### There is something in this tutorial I want to fix

+We make a lot of typos, and sometimes parameters slightly change, and we fail to update the tutorial in time.
+If you would like to change something on this page, you can directly [edit its source code](https://github.com/meren/meren.github.io/blob/master/_posts/anvio/2016-06-22-anvio-tutorial-v2.md) by clicking _"Edit this file"_ icon on the right top corner, and send us a pull request through GitHub.
+We will be very thankful.
+You will need to login to GitHub to see that icon.